What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

-The Frank Slide occurred on April 29th, 1903 at 4:10 AM.
-At that point 90 million tons of rock let loose from Turtle Mountain burying the eastern part of the town of Frank, two kilometres of the CPR railway line and at least 90 people – all in under 100 seconds.
+The landslide occurred on April 29th, 1903 at 4:10 AM.
+At that point 90 million tons of rock let loose from Turtle Mountain burying the eastern part of the town of Frank, 2 km of the CPR railway line and at least 90 people – all in under 100 seconds.

 It was a night of bravery, heroics and plain good luck.
 Inside the interpretive centre all these stories are brought to life with murals, displays, audio and videos.